 Finals: 2x2 —> 1=2 (Best of 3)

 In the 1/8 finals, there will be six match sprints with two riders each, determining six winners to move on to the 1/4 finals.
-The repechage round will have 2 heats of 3 riders to determine the remaining two riders that will move on to the 1/4 finals.
+The repechage round will have two heats of 3 riders to determine the remaining two riders to move on to the 1/4 finals.

-All finals from this point on will be run as the best of three.
-The 1/4 finals will feature four heats of two riders each to determine the final four riders to compete in the 1/2 Finals.
-Winners of the 1/2 Finals will go on to compete in the Gold/Silver round, while the remaining two will compete for Bronze.
+All finals from this point on will run as best of three.
+The 1/4 finals will feature four heats of two riders to determine the final four riders to compete in the 1/2 Finals.
+Winners of the 1/2 Finals will compete in the Gold/Silver round, while the remaining two will compete for Bronze.
 Check out UCI regulations for more info: http://www.uci.ch/mm/Document/News/Rulesandregulation/16/26/54/3-PIS-20170701-E_English.PDF.

-All riders 35 years old and older are entitled to participate at the UCI Masters Track Cycling World Championships (Article 3.9.001 of the UCI Code).
+All riders 35 years old and older are entitled to participate in the UCI Masters Track Cycling World Championships (Article 3.9.001 of the UCI Code).